 Monica Paige DePaul was born in Staten Island, New York in 1987, to her parents, Patricia and Chris DePaul, and older brother, Mark DePaul.
 At the age of 5, she and her family moved to Palm Coast, Florida.
 She attended Wadsworth Elementary School, Old Kings Elementary School, Buddy Taylor Middle School, and Flagler Palm Coast High School, from which she graduated with honors.

-At the age of 18, Monica moved to Jacksonville, Florida, where she attended the University of North Florida with a full academic scholarship.
+At the age of 18, Monica moved to Jacksonville, Florida, where she attended the University of North Florida (UNF) with a full academic scholarship.
 She double majored in English and philosophy, mastering the art of breaking down opposing arguments and interpreting language.
 Her studies have given her an eye for interpreting and responding to whatever anyone throws at her.
 After graduating in 2009, she stayed in Jacksonville to achieve her master’s degree in English at UNF, in 2011.
 All the while, she worked as a tutor to help other students master their writing skills and succeed in college.

 Lastly in 2012, Monica began the process of becoming her true self as she took on the long, arduous, and expensive journey of transitioning from male to female.
 This learning experience truly taught her who she was and what it meant to be both a woman and human.
-Navigating America’s healthcare system as an adjunct professor with no benefits is no easy task.
-This experience has given Monica the insight to know that a Medicare-for-all solution is the only viable solution to fix America’s healthcare crisis.
+Navigating America’s healthcare system as an adjunct professor with no benefits was no easy task.
+This experience has given Monica the insight to know that Medicare-for-all is the only viable solution to fix America’s healthcare crisis.

 To this day, Monica is a powerful voice in the LGBT community of Northeast Florida.
 She helped push for Jacksonville’s recently-passed LGBT-inclusive Human Rights Ordinance.
 Her intense speaking and writing skills moved the Jacksonville City Council closer to making the right decision of protecting equal rights for everyone.
-Every day, Monica is a living contradiction to the made-up bathroom boogeyman the alt-right uses as a political scapegoat.
+Every day, Monica is a living contradiction to the made-up bathroom boogeyman the right-wing uses as a political scapegoat.
 Her voice counteracted the lying and fearmongering of the opposition.

 In 2016, Monica made history.
 After volunteering for Bernie Sanders campaign during the Democratic primary, Monica was elected a pledged delegate for Senator Bernie Sanders.
 She attended the Democratic National Convention on behalf of Florida’s 4th Congressional District.
 This made her the first transgender delegate from Florida and a member of the largest transgender delegation to attend any national convention for a major political party.
 She also proudly participated in the Florida delegation’s historic protest of former DNC chair Debbie Wasserman-Schultz.